Skip to content

 Consistent practice beats long lessons

-Short daily practice between lessons drives progress far more than lesson length alone.
+With piano lessons, short daily practice between sessions drives progress far more than lesson length alone.
 A weighted keyboard or acoustic piano at home makes graded advancement realistic.

-ABRSM requires a Grade 5 Theory (or equivalent) before practical Grades 6 to 8.
-Planning theory alongside practical avoids a stall at Grade 6.
+ABRSM requires a Grade 5 Theory (or Practical Musicianship / solo jazz) pass before booking practical Grades 6 to 8.
+Trinity has no such gate.
+Planning theory early avoids a stall at Grade 6.

 Grades can support DSA and music CCA